An Obsessive Outcast Whose Alias Is Abbott

 by Vince Brusio

 Hugo Award-nominated novelist Saladin Ahmed and artist Sami Kivelä present one woman's search for the truth behind the dark occult forces that destroyed her family in BOOM!
-Studios new mini-series Abbott.
+Studios Abbott TP (JUN181244).
 Read our PREVIEWSworld interview with writer Saladin Ahmed!

 Vince Brusio: We’re introduced to this story learning that the main character, Elena Abbott, is a hard-nosed, chain smoking tabloid reporter.
 So, we already have an image of her in our head before we even finish reading the book’s solicitation.
 It would have been the same effect had you said she was a used-car salesman.
 Or a politician.
 The prejudice and expectation is already there.
 So how are we wrong?
 Or are we not?
 Should we already judge this book by the cover?
 Who is the real Elena Abbott?

 Saladin Ahmed: Elena is in many ways a type—the driven investigator who just can’t let go of the truth.
 Like Carl Kolchak or Fox Mulder, her obsessive pursuit has made her a bit of an outcast in her field.
 So, in some ways you CAN judge this book by its cover: If you’re looking for a hard-boiled tale of a dogged hero facing the occult, Abbott will scratch that itch.
 But for a number of reasons (not the least that she’s a black woman “newspaperman” in the 1970s!), Elena Abbott isn’t the typical protagonist for this sort of story, and that’s going to be apparent from page 1.